Posted on :: Tags: , , , , , , , ,

-.
+They don’t automate common Git operations like a commit after dvc add.
 There is only auto-stage, and that’s turned off by default.
-This made me seem that DVC wants to intervene as small as possible with the user’s Git workflow.
+This makes it seem that DVC wants to intervene as little as possible with the user’s Git workflow.
 That’s understandable.
 I support this.
-But on the other hand, they use .git/
+But on the other hand, they use the .git/ directory itself to store and manage experiments in a custom way that creates custom stash objects for experiments.
+This is against the principle of minimum intervention.

-So this makes it mess?
+So this makes it a mess?

-The mess is caused, in my opinion, from the second factor.
+The mess, in my opinion, is caused by the second factor.
 If DVC doesn’t perform any Git operations, that’s alright.
-It was aimed to be VCS-agnostic.
-Then experiments came and used Git internals no other similar tool uses.
+It was intended to be VCS-agnostic.
+Then experiments came and used Git internals in a way that no other similar tool uses.

-You know, Github PRs are also stored in a similar way.
-They use also non-standard machinery.
+You know, GitHub PRs are also stored in a similar way.
+They also use non-standard machinery.

 Yeah, but these tools are all Git-specific tools.
 They accept the dominion of Git, and don’t try to bring any VCS-agnosticism.